 Place the fondant in a gallon zippered storage bag and then in a sealed container (or at least another zippered storage bag).
-Store at room temperature at least 2 days.
+Store at room temperature at least 20 hours.
 (I stored mine for as long as 1 week prior to using it.
 It can last for months, really.
 Just reheat it in the microwave until pliable.)

 When you're ready to use the fondant, microwave the entire thing for 30 to 60 seconds and tear off the amount you think you'll need.
 (I rolled the entire amount to cover a 10-inch round, 4-1/2-inch high four-layer cake, but had leftovers.)